Spencerx/microformat-generator/README.md

 microformat-generator
 =====================

+Simple site to generate coworking microformat html.
+Comment:
-Simple site to generate coworking microformat html Using it to create and log metadata.
+Using it to create and log metadata.